laurefont/neuro-5/apps/README.md

 ![alt text](../doc/png/network.png "The Network")

-The three populations being the excitatory, inhibitory and the exterior neurons which are excitatory represented by the independent Poisson generators.
+The three populations being the excitatory, inhibitory and the external excitatory neurons represented by the independent Poisson generators delivering spikes at a default rate of 20 spikes per millisecond.

 ## Theoretical explanation of Brunel´s Network